sharan7898/Ansible/README.md

 Restart the System

-Step 2: Enter the username and password once the installation is complete.
+**Step 2**: Enter the username and password once the installation is complete.

 Type sudo su and enter the password